openstack/ironic-specs/specs/approved/active-node-creation.rst

 ``ADOPTING`` state.
 This verb will be unavailable for clients invoking an insufficent API version.

-The API micro-version will need to be incremeneted as a result of this change.
+The API micro-version will need to be incremented as a result of this change.

 Client (CLI) impact
 -------------------